-Shortly, your counselors will be having the first cottage meeting.
+Shortly, your Counselors will be having the first cottage meeting.
 Don't hesitate to ask any questions you may have.
 In all likelihood, some of your fellow Citizens have the same questions.
 Don't hold back, GET INVOLVED!
 After your first cottage meeting, you'll divide by political party (Nationalists and Federalists) in order to fill/elect some positions; some of which may not appear on the "Jobs List".
 At this time those positions will be explained.

-Athletic Director (AD): Depending upon the size of the cottage, one or two Athletic Directors will be selected.
+Athletic Director (AD): One Athletic Director will be selected per cottage or combined cottage.
 The AD is responsible for organizing the cottage's participation at all organized athletic events and exists to assure that each cottage fields a team at the designated time.
 The AD is paid \$500.00 and will meet with the other Athletic Directors and the Staff Athletic Director, immediately after the evening Assembly on the front porch of Harrison cottage.

-State Rules Committee Member: Each county or combined county (see # 31 on page 25 for a list of combined counties) will provide one Citizen per political party to serve on the State Executive Party Rules Committee.
+State Rules Committee Member: Each county or combined county (see page 28 for a list of combined counties) will provide one Citizen per political party to serve on the State Executive Party Rules Committee.
 This person should be interested in providing direction on setting and carrying out policy for the political process.
 The State Executive Party Rules Committee determines the operation of the respective political party (Nationalist and Federalist) and establishes the method by which each party will operate up until the General Election.
 The benefit of this position is that if the Citizen's political party is successful at the state office(s) level, State Rules Committee Members, as well as State Platform Committee Members, are probable choices for state appointive offices.
 No compensation is provided for this (the State Rules Committee Member) position and the person holding it may run for a political office (political career path) but generally will not be able to participate in the other career paths full time.
-Members of the State Rules Committee will meet with the Political Party Advisors, immediately after the evening assembly at the designated location (see schedule on page 12).
+Members of the State Rules Committee will meet with the Political Party Advisors immediately after this evening's assembly in the Assembly Hall (see schedule on page 14).

-State Platform Committee Member: Each county or combined county (see #31 on page 25 for a list of combined counties) will provide one Citizen per political party to serve on the State Platform Committee.
+State Platform Committee Member: Each county or combined county (see page 28 for a list of combined counties) will provide one Citizen per political party to serve on the State Platform Committee.
 The State Platform Committee will be instrumental in establishing the issues, ideals, goals and objectives of the party.
-State Platform Committee Members will meet with their respective Political Party Advisors, immediately after the evening assembly, at the designated place (see schedule on page 12).
+State Platform Committee Members will meet with their respective Political Party Advisors, immediately after the evening assembly, at the designated place (see schedule on page 14).
 Like the State Rules Committee Members, the State Platform Committee Members will receive no financial compensation for this position but may recognize the benefit of being appointed to a lucrative state position if his party is successful in the state General Election on Tuesday evening.
 Also, a member of the State Platform Committee may run for a political office (political career path) but generally will not be able to participate in other career paths full time.
+Members of the State Platform Committee will meet with the Political Party Advisors immediately after this evening's assembly in the Assembly Hall.